TransitOperatingSystem/OpenStreetMapIO.jl/src/protobuf/proto/README.md

-# OpenStreetMap pbf ProtoBuffer fils
+# OpenStreetMap ProtoBuffer fils in JUlia

 For updating the julia code generated from the proto files,